matoushavlena/D3ResponsiveGraphs/README.md

 * `showTooltip` (boolean) - if set to true, on mouse over tooltip is going to be displayed
 * `showRuler` (boolean) - if set to true, x and y axes are going to be displayed together with ruler
 * `showHorizontalGrid` (boolean) - if set to true, horizontal grid is going to be displayed
-* `verticalText` (String) - text describing the y units, if set to null, nothing is displayed
 * `displayTable` (boolean) - if set to true, the graph could be converted to a table view
 * `yFormat` (function) - function that can modify/format y values
 * `colors` (Array) - array of colors that are used as background colors for bars (in the given order), can be represented by RGBA or HEX